 4. A Fear of Snakes

-Most people on the island refer to snakes as serpents and although all of the species are harmless here, most Grenadians will have a “kill it and ask questions later” approach.
+Most people on the island refer to snakes as serpents and although all of the species are harmless here, in our experience, most Grenadians will have a “kill it and ask questions later” approach.

-This is unfortunate because they have some beautiful tree boas here and countless garden snakes, but if they slither past a Grenadian with a machete they probably won’t get far…
+This is unfortunate because they have some beautiful tree boas on the island and countless garden snakes, but if they slither past a Grenadian with a machete they probably won’t get far…

 5. Men Carry Cutlass (Machete)